GET YOUR HOME & GARDEN RAMBLE TICKETS HERE! BUY NOW

 972/6 BOND ROAD, TE AWAMUTU

-Architect firm New Vision Architecture, builder Rob and Jane Shelton, joinery Got it Made, pond design Jane Burmester.
+Architect firm New Vision Architecture, builder Rod and James Shelton, joinery Got it Made, pond design Jane Burmester.

 Pam moved into her new build home over a year ago and began creating a garden to compliment and contrast the building.
 Entrance to the property is over a bridge spanning the pond.
 The house looms strong and structural in deep grey Equitone cladding.